spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 ### `tableId`

-Currently it is checked if exactly one table exists in an Object page.
+This plugin checks first whether exactly one table exists in an object page.
-If there is none or more then one, a error is returned.
+If there is no table or more than one table, an error is returned.
 In case of error, the ID of the table can be specified.
 **example:** `tableId: "ui5.isu.msb.createmeterread::RunObjectPage--fe::table::_Ableseauftrag::LineItem-innerTable`

 ### `odataType`

-An attempt is currently being made to read the OData type from the table found.
+This plugin attempts to read the OData type from the table.
 In case of error, the OData Type can be specified.
 **example:** `odataType: com.sap.gateway.srvd.zui_mr_create_run.v0001.AbleseauftragType`